yiisoft/docs/guide/en/runtime/cookies.md

 - `sameSite`, if set to either `SAME_SITE_LAX` or `SAME_SITE_STRICT` would prevent sending a cookie in cross-site browsing context. `SAME_SITE_LAX` would prevent cookie sending during CSRF-prone request methods (e.g. POST, PUT, PATCH etc). `SAME_SITE_STRICT` would prevent cookie sending for all methods.
-- Sign the value of the cookie to prevent spoofing of values if the data in the value is important.
+- Sign or encrypt the value of the cookie to prevent spoofing of values if the data in the value should not be tampered with.

-In any case, the use of cookies cannot be 100% secure, so you should not trust the data stored in them and always check this data.